Amir Vali: Rise to Power

-After overwhelming a Sarbadar garrison near Astarabad, Amir Vali successfully fought three armies sent to subdue him, including one led by the Sarbadar leader Hasan Damghani himself.
-In 1356, after the defeat of the first army sent against him, he conquered Astarabad itself.
-He then expanded, taking Bistam and Damghan from the Sarbadars in around 1360.

 Loss and Recovery of Astarabad

 Eventually the Sarbadars, who since 1361 were under the leadership of 'Ali Mu'ayyad, were able to mount a serious counteroffensive, and Amir Vali was forced out of his territories, including Astarabad, in c.
 1366.
 This defeat proved to be only a temporary one for Vali.
 Soon after losing Astarabad, he established a new power base by seizing Semnan from the Sarbadars.
 He then attempted to regain Astarabad, but failed.
 The next few years after that he went on the offensive against the Jalayirids to the west, campaigning in the region of Rey.
 The Jalayirid Shaikh Uvais stopped him, but was unable to follow up on his victory.
 Uvais tried to convince 'Ali Mu'ayyad to attack Vali, but the Sarbadar considered him to be a useful buffer against the Jalayirids and refused to move against him.
 During this time he temporarily switched his allegiance back to the Sunni, although this apparently didn't give him the boost in support he expected, since he reverted to the Shi'a after a few years.

 A prolonged war between the Sarbadars and the Kartids of Herat allowed Amir Vali to expand his territories at the Sarbadars' expense.
 By 1374 at the latest he had retaken Astarabad, and sometime between 1374 and 1376 he invaded Khurasan and besieged Sabzavar, the Sarbadar capital.
 In 1376 or 1377 'Ali Mu'ayyad himself was overthrown by several radical dervishes who had enlisted Kartid support; he fled to Vali, who saw this as a useful opportunity to expand his influence in Khurasan.
 Vali laid siege to Sabzavar and took it in around 1380 and restored 'Ali Mu'ayyad in the capital.